-The road has often been used as a metaphor for life, the choices we make and what not and in. writer turned director, Stephen Knight’s vehicle we see the same device in play in this largely minimalist piece.
-In Locke we see the director attempt to milk an extraordinary amount of depth and profundity with utmost constraint as we follow the central character as he appears to veer into the road not taken.
+The road has often been used as a metaphor for life, the choices we make.
+In writer turned director, Stephen Knight’s vehicle we see the same device in play in this largely minimalist piece.
+In Locke we see the director attempt to milk an extraordinary amount of depth and profundity with utmost constraint as we follow the central character as he appears to veer onto the road not taken.

 Locke is set almost entirely in a car save for the first few moments when we see the nominal character enter his BMW to embark on his potentially life-altering trip.
 This man is Ivan Locke played effectually by Tom Hardy.
 He sports a brusque full beard and talks with lucidity and precision whilst still sounding like he still has traces of Bane in his intonation.

 He is an architectural foreman preparing to oversee the largest concrete pour in Europe and you have no doubt he his damn good at his job.
 Locke is also a family man.
 He has been married 15 years to his wife Ruth Wilson and has two sons.
 His family waits on him as they prepare to watch what sounds like an important game of football.
 Locke generally comes across as a man in control of his life much like the BMW he sets of in and has almost always steered in the right direction – almost always.

 After he sets off, he reaches the what I presume is a familiar T junction and, like he’s probably done a million times before, indicates left.
 The light goes green, but he doesn’t take off.
 The truck behind him honks irritatingly but he doesn’t rush, he just sits with a look of deep contemplation on his face as he prepares to divest from his precise way of life.
 Locke goes right instead, with the full knowledge of the ruin he is leaving behind.